This week, for the second time on Chat With Traders, my guest is Morad or better known as; Futures Trader 71.

 FT71: So the 30 second elevator pitch is, I’ve been trading professionally for about 16 years now.
 I started out in equities as a SOES trader, a SOES bandit so to speak, and moved to futures.
 I started out in Florida and Boca Raton and moved up to Chicago to trade futures at a prop group in the Board of Trade and essentially my entire trading career has been in a group setting or in a professional environment and now I’ve moved away from being in a professional environment to creating a professional environment.

-I was running a prop shop at the Board of Trade from 2004 to about 2010 and then from there I decided to look online and start working on other things and since then I started a brokerage with a partner, the brokerage is called Stage 5 Trading, and my focus within the brokerage is not to sell the brokerage or anything but to focus on trader development.
+I was running a prop shop at the Board of Trade from 2004 to about 2010 and then from there I decided to look online and start working on other things and since then I started a brokerage with a partner, and my focus within the brokerage is not to sell the brokerage or anything but to focus on trader development.
 In other words, my goal is to bring, as much as possible, the experience I had as a prop shop operator – and I was very successful doing that, to the retail public.

 My goal is to push back against anyone that is in the business of just signing traders on, giving them the maximum leverage and kind of shooting them off and letting them sink while they work on the next candidate.
 My goal is to help the industry by helping traders stay as traders for as long as possible.
 I’m not always going to be successful but I believe slowing traders down and helping them understand risk, and so on, will help them get closer to achieving their goal being a trader.